Cafes & Eateries For Lunch Out in Gloucester

 Roots Cafe

 In Alvin Street is Roots Coffee & Community, a social enterprise and neighbourhood coffee shop.
-Roots open from 8 am until 4:30 pm on weekdays and 9 am until 3:30 pm on Saturdays.
+Roots is open from 8 am until 4:30 pm on weekdays and 9 am until 3:30 pm on Saturdays.
 The coffee shops serve coffee, cakes, sandwiches, breakfasts and snacks.
 These are all made with locally sourced ingredients wherever possible.
-However, you will get served by the friendly locally sourced staff!

 The Comfy Pew

-Near to the main gate of Gloucester Cathedral is The Comfy Pew, a great place to eat out.
-The Comfy Pew is a licenced restaurant and also a coffee shop that calls a Tudor listed building home.
+Near the main gate of Gloucester Cathedral is The Comfy Pew, a great place to eat out.
+The Comfy Pew is a licensed restaurant and also a coffee shop that calls a Tudor-listed building home.
 They serve some great homemade food, including soup with crusty bread or a ploughman’s platter.
 The Comfy Pew does a great breakfast menu to suit all tastes and appetites.
-This includes full English with tea or coffee, bacon sandwiches or smoked salmon.
+This includes a full English with tea or coffee, bacon sandwiches or smoked salmon.

-Hedley’s sandwich and coffee bar are located close to Gloucester Cathedral.
+Hedley’s sandwich and coffee bar is located close to Gloucester Cathedral.
 They serve fresh, made-to-order sandwiches, baguettes, ciabattas, salads, and also coffee.
-Hedley’s also do a nice full English breakfast with all the trimmings.
+Hedley’s also does a nice full English breakfast with all the trimmings.
 They have a nice indoor seating area.
-You could also dine on one of their outside tables.
+You could also dine at one of their outside tables.

 The March Hare

-On the Oxbode in Gloucester is The March Hare, a tearoom and a great place for lunch out.
+On the Oxbode in Gloucester is The March Hare, a tearoom and a wonderful place for lunch.
 They use quality local foods, which are freshly prepared for items on their menu.
 The March Hare’s menu has some delightful options, including baked potatoes or a ploughman’s lunch.
-They also do some lovely brunch options from Greek yoghurt to a bacon bap.
+They also do some lovely brunch options, from Greek yoghurt to a bacon bap.
 The March Hare also provides an afternoon tea option.
 These include a gourmet cream tea with a variety of sandwiches.